kanieladenis/My_Data_Science_Notes/yil.md

 20211101 - Yesterday I Learned: about Refining and Presenting a story 20211102 - Yesterday I Learned: key pointers for presention which stuck with me is to keep a steady pace, breath, don't rush, speak with calm and authority, let the charts breathe and allow digest time.
 We also did into to Stats and started in simulations.
 20211103 - Yesterday I Leanred: about about stats using simulation and probability distribution.
 We reviewed the simulation exericises during which I learned the importance of building toward a dataframe.
 Then we started in the probaility distribution and I learned about normal, binomial, and poisson distributions.
+20211103 - Yesterday I Learned: more about Probability Distribution.
+We completed and then reveiwed the exercises.
+I need more practice on interpretting questions and using distribution functions.